Lixquid/blog/19700101-demo/index.md

 Loaded UI:

-<div id="tool" class="interactive-container">Sorry, but this section needs JavaScript to function.</div>
+<div id="interactive-example" class="interactive-container">Sorry, but this section needs JavaScript to function.</div>

 No JavaScript: